NativeScript/docs-v7/ui/styling.md

 page.addCss("button {background-color: blue}");
 ```

-#### Adding CSS From a File
+#### Adding CSS from a file

-This snippet again adds new CSS styles to the current set.
+This snippet adds new CSS styles to the current set.
 However, this method reads them from a file.
 It is useful for organizing styles in files and reusing them across multiple pages.

 ``` JavaScript
 page.addCssFile(cssFileName);